-Among the agenda’s recommendations was the proposal to launch a local governements’ peace prize, to be awarded to local governments who either work to prevent or overcome conflicts in their own community, or who have helped local governments in conflict areas in their striving for peace or justice.
-This has taken shape in the UCLG City of Bogotá Peace Prize, now called the UCLG Peace Prize.
-It is supported by the Provincial Council of Barcelona, the City of Tromso, the Province of Gipuzkoa and developed with expertise of PAX and VNG International, within the framework of the UCLG Committee on Development Cooperation and City Diplomacy.
+At the World Conference on City Diplomacy, organized by United Cities and Local Governments (UCLG) and the Association of Netherlands Municipalities (VNG) in 2008, the Hague Agenda on City Diplomacy was adopted.
+This agenda aims to highlight the role of local governments in promoting peace, dialogue and reconstruction throughout the world.
+The Hague Agenda on City Diplomacy proposed to launch a peace prize for local governments, to be awarded to local governments who either work to prevent or overcome conflicts in their own community, or who have helped other local governments in conflict areas in their striving for peace or justice.
+This has taken shape in the UCLG Peace Prize.
+This award celebrates successful initiatives for conflict prevention, peace-building and post-conflict reconstruction undertaken by local governments and stimulates others to follow suit.
+It is supported by the Provincial Council of Barcelona, the City of Tromsø, the Province of Gipuzkoa, VFonds, PAX and VNG International, within the framework of the UCLG Policy Council on Opportunities for All, Culture, and City Diplomacy.

 The UCLG Peace Prize generates international public attention for the role local governments play in ensuring sustainable and peaceful development.
 Local governments that have implemented an innovative and high impact approach towards peace-building and the creation of dialogue are eligible for nomination.
 In addition to worldwide exposure and recognition, the winning local government receives a financial award to strengthen its peace projects and/or to facilitate learning exchanges with other local governments facing similar challenges.